lkloh/lkloh.github.io/about.md

 2. It took me 6 tries in three different states and two different countries to get a driver's license.
-3. Despite (2), two of my friends still wanted me to teach them to drive, and I helped them get their license after only two attempts.
+3. Despite (2), two of my friends still wanted me to teach them to drive, and they both got their licences within two attempts.